-CAUTION: The information in this section is intended for authorized service technicians only.
+CAUTION: The information in this installation section is intended for authorized service technicians only.

-If you are replacing a component, remove the existing component before performing the installation procedure.
+If you are replacing a component, remove the existing component before performing the installation process.

-The following images indicate the location of the processor and provide a visual representation of the installation procedure.
+The following image indicates the location of the processor and provides a visual representation of the installation procedure.

-Figure 85.
+Figure 94.
 Installing the processor

-- 1. Ensure that the release lever on the processor socket is fully extended in the open position. - NOTE: The pin-1 corner of the processor has a triangle that aligns with the triangle on the pin-1 corner on the processor socket.
+- 1. Ensure that the release lever and the processor cover are fully extended in the open position. - NOTE: The pin 1 corner of the processor has a triangle that aligns with the triangle on the pin 1 corner on the processor socket.
 When the processor is properly seated, all four corners are aligned at the same height.
-If one or more corners of the processor are higher than the others, the processor is not seated properly. - 2.
-Align the notches on the processor with the tabs on the processor socket and place the processor in the processor socket. - CAUTION: Ensure that the processor-cover notch is positioned underneath the alignment post. - 3.
-When the processor is fully seated in the socket, pivot the release-lever down and place it under the tab on the processor cover.
+If one or more corners of the processor are higher than the others, the processor is not seated properly.
+Remove the processor and install it again. - 2.
+Align the notches on the processor with the tabs on the processor socket and place the processor in the processor socket (CPU). - CAUTION: Ensure the tabs on the processor cover are placed under the notch of the release lever. - 3.
+When the processor is fully seated in the socket, close the processor cover. - 4.
+Pivot the release-lever down and place it under the tab on the processor cover.

-- 1. Install the processor fan and heat-sink assembly.
+- 1. Install the processor-fan and heat-sink assembly.

 - 2. Install the drive bay.

 - 3. Install the front cover.

-- 4. Install the side cover.
+- 4. Install the left-side cover.

 - 5. Install the dust filter, if applicable.

 - 6. Install the cable cover, if applicable.

 - 7. Follow the procedure in After working inside your computer.